 EF may look similar to scleroderma, but is not related.
 Unlike scleroderma, in EF, the fingers are not involved.

 The cause of EF is unknown.
+Rare cases have occurred after taking L-tryptophan supplements.
 In people with this condition, white blood cells, called eosinophils, build up in the muscles and tissues.
 Eosinophils are linked to allergic reactions.
 The syndrome is more common in people ages 30 to 60.

 Corticosteroids and other immune-suppressing medicines are used to relieve symptoms.
 These medicines are more effective when started early in the disease.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help reduce symptoms.

 In most cases, the condition goes away within 1 to 3 years.
 However, symptoms may last longer or come back.